mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 For connecting the MD to your BLDC motor checkout the correct MD section of the document for driver specific soldering connections and magnet placement.
 [MD80](md80) [MD20](md20)
 ```

 When the cabeling is connected turn the power on.
-The green LED on top of the board shoudl be light on and the green LED shoudl flash periodically.
+The green LED on top of the board should be light on and the green LED should flash periodically.

 ```{note}
 Red LED on the bottom indicates an error in board operation and is normal for unconfigured drives.
 You can use `candletool md --id 'id' info` for more details on the errors present.